Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, Phu Tho Provincial Police arrested a group operating under the guise of the virtual currency TCIS, operating through a fake exchange called “Toptrade 1”.
 Although it has only existed since June 2024, the group has attracted thousands of participants, opened more than 4,000 accounts, with a total investment of over 50 billion VND.

-Previously, in May 2025, Dong Nai Police dismantled a large-scale virtual currency ring called Matrix Chain (MTC), appropriating nearly 10,000 billion VND from tens of thousands of people in a short time.
+Previously, in May 2025, Dong Nai Police dismantled a large-scale virtual currency ring called Matrix Chain (MTC), appropriating nearly VND 10,000 billion from tens of thousands of people in a short time.

 According to CoinLaw's report, in 2024, there will be 58,200 cryptocurrency-related fraud cases globally, an increase of nearly 25% compared to 2023.
 These numbers show the existing risks if investors lack information and basic knowledge.

-Identifying fraudulent cryptocurrency exchanges
+Identify fraudulent cryptocurrency exchanges

 At the Talkshow “What are the opportunities for cryptocurrency exchanges?” organized by Nguoi Lao Dong Newspaper on August 21, many experts pointed out factors that help limit risks and avoid falling into scam traps.

-Mr. Huynh Quoc Nam, Business Development Director of OKX Global, said that a reputable exchange must have a clear, transparent license and fully implement the Know Your Customer (KYC) process.
+Mr. Huynh Quoc Nam, Business Development Director of OKX Global, said that a reputable exchange must have a clear and transparent license and fully implement the Know Your Customer (KYC) process.
 In addition, the exchange must require investors to prove the source of funds to prevent money laundering and fraud.
 Ignoring this factor is a suspicious sign.

 From a legal perspective, lawyer Dao Tien Phong, CEO of Investpush, emphasized that transparency is a key factor.
 Investors should not only look at the age of the exchange, but also consider how the exchange discloses information.
 If it only paints a “bright” picture while hiding risks, that is a cause for concern.